zavocc/JakeyBot/README.md

 ### Required dependencies
 - Python 3.10+ with pip \
-    If you use Linux distros, I strongly require you to install Python with venv support due to [PEP 0668](https://peps.python.org/pep-0668/) and [PEP 453](https://peps.python.org/pep-0453/) for rationale.
+    If you use Linux distros, I strongly require you to install Python with venv support due to [PEP 0668](https://peps.python.org/pep-0668/) and [PEP 0453](https://peps.python.org/pep-0453/) for rationale.

-### Optional dependencies
-- OpenJDK 17 with ffmpeg \
-    Needed for voice commands (wavelink/lavalink) if needing to self-host lavalink server

 There may be other dependencies needed for some operations such as tools.
 Please see [TOOLS.md](./docs/TOOLS.md) for rationale.